Rasmus Festersen: The Zorro Incident

-On November 6, 2011 Rasmus Festersen was the centre of a bizarre red card during a match between FC Vestsjælland and Viborg FF.
+On 6 November 2011 Rasmus Festersen was the centre of a bizarre red card during a match between FC Vestsjælland and Viborg FF.

 Festersen scored the first goal of the match and celebrated it by holding up a mask in front of his face.
 Having already been booked earlier in the match Festersen was then, to his own and the teammates' big surprise, shown a second yellow card and sent off.

 After the match Festersen explained that the celebration was meant as a salute to some friends at home, but that he regretted his actions, as it gave the referee the chance to give him a second booking.

-FC Vestsjælland's manager Ove Pedersen however showed support to his player and said: "I don't understand it.
+FC Vestsjælland's manager Ove Pedersen, however, showed support to his player and said: "I don't understand it.
 It's a ridiculous rule.".
-Eventually Festersen received one match suspension for his red card.
+Eventually, Festersen received one match suspension for his red card.

-Following the red card Festersen was often referred as 'Zorro' in the Danish media, suggesting that the mask he wore was an imitation of the fictional character "Zorro".
+Following the red card Festersen was often referred to as 'Zorro' in the Danish media, suggesting that the mask he wore was an imitation of the fictional character "Zorro".

 A similar sending off happened to Brazilian footballer Neymar, who was also sent off for putting on a mask during a Copa Libertadores match.